 - Look without judgment or analysis, just watch how they come and go.

 - Now choose an object from this stream and focus on it.
 Let the other sensations and thoughts pass by in the background.

 - Notice new thoughts or feelings that emerge as you focus on the one object.

 - When you are ready, let it go.

 The body scan is about focusing on your body parts, again without judging.

-- Take your awareness throughout your body.
+- Take your awareness to your body.
 Start with your right foot, your right leg, your left foot, your left leg, your hips, your belly, your chest, your neck, your right shoulder, your right arm, your right arm and your fingers, your left shoulder, your left arm, your left hand, your fingers and finally your head.
-Feel your tongue lying in your mouth, your lips, your nose, your eyes, your forehead and the top and back of your head.
+Feel your tongue lying heavy in your mouth, your lips, your nose, your eyes, your forehead and the top and back of your head.

 - When you notice a lot of tension somewhere, visualize that you take your breath there until it relaxes.

 5. Object meditation